Sea stacks on the Oregon coast hint at how far the headlands used to extend © Lidija Kamansky/Getty Images

 At the mouth of the Rogue River, Gold Beach got its start when the precious ore was discovered here in 1853.
 The mines didn't strike it rich compared to other places, but the town remained.
 Then in the early 20th century, salmon-rich waters caught the fancy of gentlemen anglers such as Jack London and Zane Grey.
 The coast around Gold Beach is spectacular.

-Take a break at Cape Sebastian State Park, a rocky headland 7 miles south, for a panorama stretching from California to Cape Blanco.
-Flex your legs on a 1.5-mile walking trail to the cape; from December to April, keep your eyes peeled for whales.
+Take a break at Cape Sebastian State Park, a rocky headland seven miles south, for a panorama stretching from California to Cape Blanco.
+Flex your legs on a 1.5-mile walking trail to the cape and, from December to April, keep your eyes peeled for whales.
 Gold Beach's other big attraction is jet-boat excursions up the Rogue River, one of Oregon's wildest and most remote.
-Wildlife-viewing is good, with deer, elk, otters, beavers, eagles and osprey.
+Wildlife viewing is good, with deer, elk, otters, beavers, eagles and osprey.

 5. Florence and the Oregon Dunes

 Stretching for nearly 50 miles between Florence and Coos Bay, the Oregon Dunes form the largest expanse of oceanfront sand dunes in the USA.
-The dunes tower up to 500ft and undulate inland as far as 3 miles to meet coastal forests, harboring curious ecosystems that sustain an abundance of wildlife, especially birds.
+These sandy hills tower up to 500ft and undulate inland for up to three miles to meet coastal forests, harboring curious ecosystems that sustain an abundance of wildlife, especially birds.
 The area inspired Frank Herbert to pen his epic sci-fi Dune novels.

 6. Manzanita